akashsinnghh/D.S.A/Data Structure/Linked List/Readme.md

 ![Linked list](https://user-images.githubusercontent.com/86508200/226925875-04315102-7635-47bd-b258-4d35f29091f5.png)

 Following are the terms used in Linked Lists :<br>
-  ● Node:A node in a singly linked list contains two fields ○ Datafield which stores the data at the node ○ A pointerthat contains the address of the next node in the sequence.
+  ● Node:A node in a singly linked list contains two fields ○ Datafield which stores the data at the node ○ A pointerthat contains the address of the next node in the sequence. <br>
   ● Head:The first node in a linked list is called the head.
-The head is always used as a reference to traverse the list.
+The head is always used as a reference to traverse the list. <br>
   ● Tail: The last node in a linked list is called the tail.
-It always contains a pointer to NULL (since the next node is NULL), denoting the end of a linked list.
+It always contains a pointer to NULL (since the next node is NULL), denoting the end of a linked list.<br>

+ Biggest question is WHY and WHAT is the use of linked list in DS ?

 How to master Linked List:-
  Link :- https://dynalist.io/d/5SccLds9RQxoDmuzkuCRE2ki